Agoric/documentation/main/ertp/ERTP-Introduction.md

 To receive assets in ERTP:
 1. Create a purse for the asset type you'll receive.
-2. Get access to the asset type you'll receive. (**Note:** you do not need access to the type's mint, just the speciifc asset you'll receive.
+2. Get access to the asset type you'll receive. **Note:** you do not need access to the type's mint, just the specific asset you'll receive.
 3. Receive the message with the payment and put the payment in your purse.